oven-sh/bun/README.md

 Two things:

-1. With yarn, you have to run `yarn install`.
-With Bun, you don't have to run any extra commands to install dependencies &amp; run them.
+1. Bun's JavaScript runtime automatically installs dependencies when running a file.
+With yarn, you have to run `yarn install` before you run a script.
-2. Yarn Plug'N'Play [makes loading dependencies slower](https://twitter.com/jarredsumner/status/1458207919636287490) at runtime because under the hood, it uses zip files to store dependencies. zip files are not performant for random access reads.
-Today, Bun uses an ordinary folder so there is no performance hit.
-In the future, Bun will likely move to a [binary archive format](https://github.com/jarred-sumner/hop) designed for fast random access reads (which will likely make it faster than the filesystem)
+2. Yarn Plug'N'Play [makes loading dependencies slower](https://twitter.com/jarredsumner/status/1458207919636287490) at runtime because under the hood, it uses zip files to store dependencies. zip files tend not to be as performant for random access reads as files on disk.

 **How is this different than what Deno does?**

-Deno requires an `npm:` specifier before each npm import, lacks support for `"paths"` in tsconfig.json, and doesn't have as much support for package.json fields.
+Deno requires an `npm:` specifier before each npm import, lacks support for reading `"paths"` from tsconfig.json, and doesn't have as much support for package.json fields.

 **What about security?**